 \section{Introduction}

-Event-based neuromorphic vision sensors were introduced by \cite{lichtsteiner2008}, inspired by the asynchronous and sparse processing observed in biological vision systems.
-These event-based cameras are distinguished by their response to local intensity changes in a scene, generating an asynchronous event stream that captures the timestamp and the polarity associated with the brightness change of each pixel.
-Recent surveys about event-based cameras and their applications can be found in \cite{Gallego2019-wf, zheng2023deeplearningeventbasedvision, iddrisu2024eventeyemotionsurvey, chakravarthisurvey2025}.
+Event-based neuromorphic vision sensors were introduced by \cite{lichtsteiner2008}, inspired by the asynchronous and sparse processing of biological vision systems.
+These event-based cameras are distinguished by their response to local intensity changes in a scene, generating an asynchronous event sequence that captures the timestamp and polarity associated with the brightness change of each pixel.
+Recent surveys on event-based cameras and their applications can be found in \cite{Gallego2019-wf, zheng2023deeplearningeventbasedvision, iddrisu2024eventeyemotionsurvey, chakravarthisurvey2025}.

-Due to the intrinsic nature of these novel vision sensors, many works have proposed event-data representations and new methods specially targeted for this device (see e.g. \cite{gehrig2019est, lin2020sae, innocenti2021tbr}).
-This effort includes the adaptation of traditional vision methods to event-based tasks, such as tracking \cite{dong2021, mondal2021}, image reconstruction \cite{rebecq2019highspeed, zou2021learningtoreconstruct}, and pattern recognition \cite{chen2020dynamicgraphcnn, kim2021nimagenet}, among many others.
-Nevertheless, there is still room for improvement for more complex tasks, such as facial expression, where learning to handle short- and long-term spatio-temporal dynamics is essential.
-Moreover, for event-based cameras, there are still relatively few datasets; thus, being able to build accurate systems that do not rely on large annotated datasets is highly relevant.
+Due to these novel vision sensors, many works have proposed event-data representations and methods targeted for this device(see e.g. \cite{gehrig2019est, lin2020sae, innocenti2021tbr}).
+This includes adapting traditional vision methods to event-based tasks, such as tracking \cite{dong2021, mondal2021}, image reconstruction \cite{rebecq2019highspeed, zou2021learningtoreconstruct}, and pattern recognition \cite{chen2020dynamicgraphcnn, kim2021nimagenet}.
+Nevertheless, there is room for improvement in complex tasks, such as facial expression, where learning to handle short- and long-term spatiotemporal dynamics is essential.
+Moreover, few annotated datasets exist for event-based cameras; therefore, building accurate systems that do not rely on large, manually annotated datasets remains highly relevant.

-To address these issues, we present evTransFER, a new event-based facial expression recognition and learning framework.
-This framework uses transfer learning to train an encoder that captures the spatio-temporal dynamics of faces, incorporating a new network architecture and event-data representation to enhance recognition performance.
-To evaluate the proposed method evTransFER, we use the event-based facial expression database called e-CK+ \cite{verschae2023eventgesturefer}.
-As will be shown later , the proposed method greatly outperforms existing event-based methods on these datasets (one simulated and one real), particularly when compared with methods for similar problems.
+To address these issues, we present evTransFER, a new learning framework for event-based facial expression recognition.
+This learning framework employs transfer learning to train an encoder that captures spatiotemporal dynamics in faces, incorporating a new event data representation to enhance recognition.
+To evaluate evTransFER, we use an event-based facial expression database called e-CK+ \cite{verschae2023eventgesturefer} and the NEFER dataset \cite{berlincioni2023nefer}.
+The proposed method outperforms current event-based methods on these datasets (one simulated and one real), particularly when compared with methods for similar problems.
 The project website, featuring additional information and materials, can be found at: \url{https://uoh-rislab.github.io/evtransfer}.